desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 ## Analysis

-DS records can be generated from either DS-style (CDS) or from DNSKEY-style (CDNSKEY) records.
-The former is identical to that of DS records (so can be taken verbatim), while for the latter, generation of a DS record involves computing a hash.
+DS records can be generated from information provided either in DS format (CDS) or in DNSKEY format (CDNSKEY).
+While the format of CDS records is identical to that of DS records (so the record data be taken verbatim), generation of a DS record from CDNSKEY information involves computing a hash.

-Whether CDS or CDNSKEY records are ingested by the Parent depends on the Parent's preference:
+Whether a Parent processes CDS or CDNSKEY records depends on their preference:

-- Conveying (and storing) CDNSKEY information allows the Parent to exert control over the choice of hash algorithms.
+- Conveying (and storing) CDNSKEY information allows the Parent to control the choice of hash algorithms.
 The Parent may then unilaterally regenerate DS records with a different choice of hash algorithm(s) whenever deemed appropriate.

 - Conveying CDS information allows the Child DNS operator to control the hash digest type used in DS records, enabling the Child DNS operator to deploy (for example) experimental hash digests and removing the need for registry-side changes when new digest types become available.

-The need to make a choice in the face of this dichotomy is not particular to DS automation: Even when DNSSEC parameters are relayed to the Parent through conventional channels, the Parent has to make some choice about which format(s) to accept.
+The need to make a choice in the face of this dichotomy is not specific to DS automation: even when DNSSEC parameters are relayed to the Parent through conventional channels, the Parent has to make some choice about which format(s) to accept.

 Some registries have chosen to prefer DNSKEY-style input which seemingly comes with greater influence on the delegation's security properties (in particular, the DS hash digest type).
 It is noted that regardless of the choice of input format, the Parent cannot prevent the Child from following insecure cryptographic practices (such as insecure key storage, or using a key with insufficient entropy).
-Besides, as the DS format contains a field indicating the hash digest type, objectionable ones (such as those outlawed by {{DS-IANA}}) can still be rejected even when parameters are accepted as DS-style input, by inspecting that field.
+Besides, as the DS format contains a field indicating the hash digest type, objectionable ones (such as those outlawed by {{DS-IANA}}) can still be rejected even when ingesting CDS records, by inspecting that field.

 The fact that more than one input type needs to be considered burdens both Child DNS operators and Parents with the need to consider how to handle this dichotomy.
 Until this is addressed in an industry-wide manner and one of these mechanisms is deprecated in favor of the other, both Child DNS operators and Parents implementing automated DS maintenance should act as to maximize interoperability: